 - Monday, December 31, 2018 6:00-9:00PM

 Our second annual New Year’s Eve party is back in Redding!
-The North State Symphony starts your celebration off in style with music, cocktails and conversation, then continues with an optional dinner and a concert featuring a wide variety of music and guest artists.
+The North State Symphony starts your celebration off in style with music, champagne, and conversation, then continues with a concert featuring a wide variety of music and guest artists.
 You'll hear hits from musicals and opera, big band favorites, and Gershwin's beloved "Rhapsody in Blue."
-Enjoy the concert, dining, dancing, celebrating, and much more!
+Enjoy the concert, dancing, celebrating, and much more!
+More details coming soon!

 We had such a wonderful time celebrating the new year with so many symphony friends!
 Check out pictures from our festive photobooth on our facebook page - you don't have to be signed on to view the photos, but if you are, be sure to "like" our page, and tag your friends!